 Winc used to be Club W. They offer four bottles for about $40, which isn’t as cheap as the Martha Stewart Wine Club, but still pretty affordable in the grand scheme of things.
 Shipping is still free, which I love.

 Signing up for Winc requires that you take a quiz before you order so they can pick the wines they think you’ll like the best.
 They do their best to find out more about you before they handpick your wines.

 How to Choose a Wine Subscription

 Choosing the right wine subscription for you is highly subjective.
-It depends on your budget, how many bottles you want, how often you want it shipped, and
+It depends on your budget, how many bottles you want and how often you want it shipped.

 For example, Martha Stewart is affordable, but shipments come every 6-8 weeks instead of monthly.
 You get full bottles instead of samples to try first.
 There’s a lot to think about and the decision is yours.